(photos from 2019-20 school year)

 With the addition of the Middle Grades program in 2017, the outdoor program also expanded with a backpacking trip to the mountains of North Carolina, adding a new level of challenge for our older students.

-This spring, we will dust off our tents, reflect on our years of camping experience and strike out on new adventures with teachers and students into the woods of North Georgia.
-During April and May, grades 4 – 7 will camp at Black Rock State Park on overnight, grade-level trips as we transition back to our more robust outdoor education programming.
+Each fall and spring, we dust off our tents, reflect on our years of camping experience and strike out on new adventures with teachers and students into the woods of North Georgia.
+Grades 3-8 go on overnight, grade-level trips as a part of our robust outdoor education programming.

 TCS has used the pioneer campground, Tsatu-gi (the highest state park in Georgia), for over 20 years as our base camp for many different adventures.
 This year, our focus will be on developing camping skills and hiking along the Eastern Continental Divide that follows a ridgeline trail through the park.